bryant1410/AOHome/README.md

-#AOHome - simple tag implementation
+#AOHome - Out of the box dashboard application

 AOHome is under MIT Licence so if you find it helpful just use it !